giacomoleonzi/Arduino_EmonCMS/README.rst

 _`Introduction`
 ===============

-This library provides some simple function to pubblish data on `Emoncms <https://emoncms.org>`_, written using Arduino IDE for ESP8266.
+This library provides some simple function to publish data on `Emoncms <https://emoncms.org>`_, written using Arduino IDE for ESP8266.
 For all details about how to install and use Arduino IDE with ESP8266, refer to `Arduino core for ESP8266 WiFi chip <https://github.com/esp8266/Arduino>`_.

 =========